Charles W. Forward

 Charles Walter Forward (19 August 1863 – 9 June 1934) was an English activist for animal rights and vegetarianism, writer, editor, and historian.
-Forward made significant contributions to the vegetarian movement and is best known for his 1898 work, Fifty Years of Food Reform, which was the first book to document its history.
+He was involved in the vegetarian movement from the late 19th century and wrote Fifty Years of Food Reform (1898), a history of the movement in England.

+Biography

-Early life
+Early life and family

 Charles Walter Forward was born in Islington, Middlesex, on 19 August 1863, to Charles John Forward and his wife Catherine.
-He was his parents' only surviving child and had a frail youth, with his education often sacrificed for the sake of his health.
-Forward's health struggles led him to develop an interest in physiology.
-He became a vegetarian in 1878, inspired by a passage from William Cullen in Richard Phillips's A Million of Facts.
-(Note: The specific passage is: "Vegetable aliment, as neither distending the vessels, nor loading the system, never interrupts the stronger action of the mind; while the heat, fullness, and weight of animal food is adverse to its efforts.")
+He was his parents' only surviving child.
+According to James Gregory, Forward had poor health in youth and his education was often limited for health reasons; this led to an interest in physiology.

+Forward became a vegetarian in 1878 after reading a passage from William Cullen in Richard Phillips's A Million of Facts.
+(Note: "Vegetable aliment, as neither distending the vessels, nor loading the system, never interrupts the stronger action of the mind; while the heat, fullness, and weight of animal food is adverse to its efforts.")